santoslab/hamr-system-reasoning-prototype/IsoletteExample/Aritfacts/ExampleWalkthrough.md

 The framework generates several classes of VCs.

-The full list of generated VCs can be found [here](https://github.com/santoslab/hamr-system-reasoning-prototype/blob/main/IsoletteExample/Aritfacts/VCs.md).
+The full list of generated VCs for the Isolette example can be found [here](https://github.com/santoslab/hamr-system-reasoning-prototype/blob/main/IsoletteExample/Aritfacts/VCs.md).

 ---
 ## Init-State VC